 Deployments become pull requests.
 Want to roll out a new version?
 Update the image tag in Git and merge.
 The operator notices the change and reconciles.

 Rollbacks become Git reverts.
-Something wrong with the new deployment?
+That’s what makes this approach endearing to us reliability-focused engineers – something wrong with the new deployment?
 Revert the commit.
 The previous state restores automatically.

 Audit becomes Git history.
 Every change is versioned, attributed, and reviewable.
 This matters for compliance requirements.